2023 Call for Entries — Celebration of Hand-Hooked Rugs 34

 - One image must be a full shot of the front of the rug.
 Please make sure you can see all edges of your rug in this photo.

 - Two images must be close-ups of two different details.
 (No names or initials should be visible in the close-up shots.)

-- If you are submitting on a CD, name each image file in the following format: Last Name + Rug Title + View (e.g., Smith-Fox-Front, Smith-Fox-Detail-1, Smith-Fox-Detail-2, Smith-Fox-Back).
+- If you are submitting on a CD or flash drive, name each image file in the following format: Last Name + Rug Title + View (e.g., Smith-Fox-Front, Smith-Fox-Detail-1, Smith-Fox-Detail-2, Smith-Fox-Back).
 (These names will be given to your photos automatically when you upload them online.)

 HOW TO ENTER